Generic identification of binary-valued hidden Markov processes: Acknowledgements

 \section{Acknowledgements}

-Special thanks to Jon Hauenstein for Bertini computations and to Anton Leykin for advice on both Macaulay and Bertini.
+First and foremost, the author would like to thank Bernd Sturmfels who made the author aware of the algebraic challenges in this line of research and has been a great source of inspiration throughout the author's postdoctoral stay at UC Berkeley.
+Special thanks to Jon Hauenstein for Bertini computations and to Anton Leykin for advice on both Macaulay and Bertini computations.
 Preliminary versions of that work were presented on a workshop on Algebraic Statistics at the MSRI, Berkeley, December 2008 and the annual AMS meeting in Lexington, Kentucky, March 2010.
 The author would like to thank the organizers and participants of those meetings for support and stimulating discussions.
+The author also would like to thank David DesJardins for a private donation that made the postdoctoral stay at UC Berkeley possible.